daleysoftware/aerofs-upstart/example.md

     Manage with: sudo service aerofsts <stop|start|restart|status>

     Installation Complete!
-    Thanks for using AeroFS Quick Installation Utility!
+    Thanks for using the AeroFS Quick Installation Utility!